St Cecilia’s Hall: Concert Room and Music Museum

 The Music Museum displays the University's unparalleled collection of musical instruments from across the globe, including its world-famous harpsichords, some of which are playable.
 Making this the only place in the world, it is claimed, that you can hear 18th-century music being played on 18th-century instruments in an 18th- century setting.

-More than 400 instruments have been conserved as part of the redevelopment project by a dedicated conservation officer.
+More than 400 instruments have been conserved as part of the redevelopment project by a dedicated conservator of musical instruments.
 This work continues, as the building features a dedicated space for treating instruments, which is visible for those visiting to see.

-Entrance to the Museum is from the Cowgate.
+Entrance to the Museum is from Niddry Street.
 The museum has a ramp at the entrance.
 Assistance is available if required.